benvillalobos/msbuildism/build-spelunking/README.md

 Now, when you search for "Program.cs", the main view will show a dot for every instance where Program.cs showed up.
 This is extremely useful for chasing down items and how they change throughout the build.

 ## "Go to Definition"
-Unless you're using [MonoDevelop.MSBuildEditor](https://github.com/mhutch/MonoDevelop.MSBuildEditor), you simply _can't_ "Go to Definition" on anything.
-Given that finding definitions of items is crucial, here's how I go about it.
+If you're using [MonoDevelop.MSBuildEditor](https://github.com/mhutch/MonoDevelop.MSBuildEditor), you'll have "go to definition" built right into VS. Looking through logs, however, won't have this functionality.
+Here's how I go about tracking things down.

-Tirst, "go to definition" can be tricky because items & properties are typically defined based on _other_ items & properties.
+First thing to mention is that "go to definition" is tricky because items & properties are typically defined based on _other_ items & properties.
 Not to mention, they're often defined in different files.
 "Go to definition" quickly becomes a rabbit hole in these scenarios.
 The perfect example is in the `AssignTargetPaths` target, [where `ContentWithTargetPath` is defined entirely of `Content` items](#go-to-definition-on-items). `Content` effectively "shifts into" `ContentWithTargetPath`, and the build effectively "ignores" `Content` from there on out.

 "Go to definition" is done slightly differently depending on the item you want to find.
-It's worth mentioning [MonoDevelop.MSBuildEditor](https://github.com/mhutch) has this feature built into it, but if you're looking through binlogs then this section should be useful to you.
+Use the **Find in Files** tab of the binlog viewer for these examples.

 #### "Go to Definition" on Properties
 Note properties can also be search based on their usage: `$(TargetFramework)`.

-Using `TargetFramework` as an example:
+Using `TargetFramework` as an example, try searching `<TargetFramework>` in the "Find in Files" tab.

-- Open a binlog
-- Go to the `Find in Files` tab
-- Search <TargetFramework>

 Suddenly you'll see every instance within a build that would set the property `TargetFramework`.
 Combine this with [Seeing what imports MSBuild sees]() and you can find exactly when a property is first created and where it's overidden.

 #### "Go to Definition" on Items
 Note you can search `@(Content)` to find every usage of an item.

 Remember that items can be defined many times and have many values stored in it.
-Items sometimes "change identities" and become other items, like `ContentWithTargetPath` being defined based entirely on `Content`.
+There's typically no single definition of an item, so you'll have more to dig through here.
+Items also sometimes "change identities" and become other items, like `ContentWithTargetPath` being defined based entirely on `Content` (see below).

-Items can be searched the same way as Properties _and_ Targets, because an item can be defined in an itemgroup and as an output of a task.
+Based on how items can be defined, we can search `<Content` to find a definition of a `Compile` item and `"ContentWithTargetPath"` (quoted) to find it defined as an output item.

+An example of the two ways items can be defined:
 ```xml
   <!-- Adding Foo.cs to @(Content) -->
   <ItemGroup>